virtualmin/virtualmin.com/content/docs/Development/creating-plugins.md

 }
 ```

-### Functions for mailboxes
+#### Functions for mailboxes

 A Virtualmin plugin can also provide extra capabilities to virtual server users.
 This is done by implementing additional functions in the `virtual_feature.pl` file, similar to those used for adding a new server feature.
 This can be used for granting users access to some new service, like a game server or database, which is not supported natively by Virtualmin.

 When a plugin adds capabilities to a user, additional inputs will typically appear on the user editing page.
 In additional, the plugin can define extra columns to appear in the user list, to display the status of the new user capabilities.

 Most of the functions above take a user details hash reference as a parameter.
-Some of the useful keys in this hash are :
+Some of the useful keys in this hash are:

 | Field       | Description                                                                   |
 |-------------|-------------------------------------------------------------------------------|